Compare Loan Rates Now

 Better alternatives

-There is another trend worth knowing about, even if it does not make the headlines.
-The ECB Bank Lending Survey for Q1 2026 shows that banks have been tightening their credit standards, particularly for consumer loans.
-What this means in plain language: it is getting harder to get approved, and the rates offered to applicants with average credit profiles are rising.
+There is another trend worth knowing about, and the June rate hike only reinforces it.
+The ECB Bank Lending Survey for Q1 2026 shows banks tightening their credit standards, particularly for consumer loans.
+In plain language: approval is getting harder, and the rates offered to applicants with average credit profiles are climbing.
+A higher policy rate gives banks one more reason to be selective.

 What is tightening